Frequently Asked Questions

 Gratuities are not included because we believe that recognizing excellent service is a personal matter.
 At the end of your experience, although not compulsory, if you felt your tour guide did an outstanding job, tipping is encouraged – and welcomed.
 The amount is entirely a personal preference, many people follow restaurant guidelines of 15-25%.

-Frequently Asked Questions about History Talks:
+Frequently Asked Questions about History Programs:

 How long are your programs?